allamasln/just-books/README.md

-# Essentials Books for Software Engineers
+# Essential Books for Software Engineers